lywebdev/driveme/backend/README.md

   - `POST /login`: Allows users to log in.
 This route is accessible only if the user is logged out.
 Uses `auth.isUserLoggedOut` middleware.

 - **Protected Routes**:

   - All routes below require the user to be logged in.
 Uses `auth.isUserLoggedIn` middleware.
   - `GET /`: Retrieves all users.
 Uses `usersController.findAll`.
   - `POST /`: Creates a new user.
 Uses `usersController.store`.
   - `GET /logout`: Logs out the user.
 Uses `usersController.logout`.

+  **Admin Routes**:

+  - All routes below require the user to be an admin.
+Uses `adminAuth.isAdmin` middleware.
+  - `GET /`: Retrieves all transport types.
+Uses `transportTypeController.findAll`.
+  - `POST /`: Creates a new transport type.
+Uses `transportTypeController.store`.
+  - `DELETE /:id`: Deletes a transport type by ID.
+Uses `transportTypeController.destroy`.
+  - `PUT /:id`: Updates a transport type by ID.
+Uses `transportTypeController.update`.

   ## Index.js